-Executive actions that create a punitive atmosphere for lawyers around disfavored clients and cases undermine the integrity of the judicial process.
-In our adversarial system, the truth is uncovered through close scrutiny of the facts and robust cross-examination.
+uncovered through close scrutiny of the facts and robust cross-examination.
 From there, the court reaches legal conclusions by a neutral and impartial evaluation of arguments the lawyers make in zealously representing their clients' interests.

 The judicial role is premised on this adversarial system of testing factual and legal arguments.
 As the Supreme Court has repeatedly reinforced, "[a]n informed, independent judiciary presumes an informed, independent bar."
 Legal Servs.
 Corp. v.
 Velazquez, 531 U.S. 533, 545 (2001); see also United States v.
-Cronic, 466 U.S. 648, 655 (1984) ("The very premise of our adversary system . . . is that partian advocacy on both sides of a case will best promote the ultimate objective." (citation omitted)); Penson v.
-Ohio, 488 U.S. 75, 84 (1988) ("The paramount to the lawyer to be directly adverse to the position of the client and not disclosed by opposing counsel.").
+Cronic, 466 U.S. 648, 655 (1984) ("The very premise of our adversary system . . . is that partisan advocacy on both sides of a case will best promote the ultimate objective." (citation omitted)); Penson v.
+Ohio, 488 U.S. 75, 84 (1988) ("The paramount importance of vigorous representation follows from the nature of our adversarial system of justice.").
+Permitting the executive branch to exert control over the interests and arguments that lawyers present to courts undermines the judiciary's ability to fulfil its role.
+By chilling legal representation that the President disfavors, the executive orders impede the proper functioning of our judicial system.